SCORP: Scene-Consistent Object Refinement via Proxy Generation and Tuning: Preliminaries

 \section{Preliminaries}

-\textbf{3D Gaussian Splatting.} 3D Gaussian Splatting (3DGS)~\cite{3dgs} is an explicit 3D representation that supports differentiable and efficient rendering.
-It represents the scenes with 3D Gaussian primitives which can be parameterized by mean position $\mu \in \mathbb{R}^3$, opacity $\alpha \in \mathbb{R}^3$, covariance $\Sigma \in \mathbb{R}^{3\times3}$ and spherical harmonics (SH).
+\paragraph{3D Gaussian Splatting.} We densely represent the scene using 3DGS~\cite{3dgs}, an explicit 3D representation that supports differentiable and efficient rendering.
+It represents the scenes with 3D Gaussian primitives which can be parameterized by mean position $\mu \in \mathbb{R}^3$, opacity $\alpha \in \mathbb{R}$, covariance $\Sigma \in \mathbb{R}^{3\times3}$ and spherical harmonics (SH).
 The distribution of the $i$th primitive can be represented as:

-For rendering, 3D Gaussians are projected onto the 2D image plane using a camera extrinsic combined with a local affine approximation of the projective mapping.
-For each pixel $x_p$, the rendered color and depth can be obtained via $\alpha$-blending over the $N$ overlapping projected 2D Gaussian distribution $\widetilde{g}$:
+For rendering, 3D Gaussians are projected onto the 2D image plane using a camera extrinsic with a local affine approximation of the projective mapping.
+The rendered color and depth of pixel $x_p$ can be obtained via $\alpha$-blending over the $N$ overlapping projected 2D Gaussian distribution $\widetilde{g}$:

 where $c_i$ is the color represented via SH and $d_i$ is the depth of the $i$th projected 2D Gaussian primitive.
 Guided by the photometric loss between the rendered image and the ground truth, the parameters of the 3D Gaussian primitives are optimized via gradient descent.